qoocrab/qoocrab/README.md

 ### Researcher 🤔
+- Postdoctoral Researcher in Dept. of Computer Science, Yonsei University
-- Ph.D.
-Candidate in Dept. of Computer Science, Yonsei University
+- Ph.D. in Dept. of Computer Science, Yonsei University
 - Multimedia Analysis, XAI, Human-Computer Interaction, Virtual Reality
 - Experienced as a game programmer at Nexon